After I died I was given three lives

 My life as confectioner sweetens dawns

-Imagining tortes provoke trances
+Imagining tortes provokes trances

-Swirling milk ice like Alpine glaciers
+Swirling milk like Alpine glaciers

-Tastes so deep they mortify pain
+Tastes so deep they subdue pain

 For the third I design rocket cars